pamelakhalaf/PA5_1/README.md

 ### EDA
 The data comes from the UCI machine learning repository and was collected through a survey on Amazon Mechanical Turk.
 The data consisted of 12684 entries for a total of 26 columns.
 The dataset does include missing values.
-In one instance, for the column "car", 99% of the column values was missing and the column was dropped.
+In one instance, for the column "car", 99% of the column values were missing and the column was dropped.
 In other instances, < 2% of the dataset was missing and for those fields, we imputed with the most frequent value of that field.
 74 duplicates in the dataset were also dropped.